-Courses in composition include ENG-W 130, ENG-W 131, ENG-W 132, and ENG-W 140.
+Courses in composition include ENG-W 130, and ENG-W 131

-Students are not permitted to register for ENG-W 131 until they have taken English placement exams administered by the University Division.
-On the basis of the placement test scores, the student may be counseled to take ENG-W 031 or ENG-W 130 prior to ENG-W 131.
+Students are not permitted to register for ENG-W 131 until they have taken the English placement exams administed by Admissions.
+On the basis of the placemnt test scores, the student may be counseled to take ENG-W 031 or ENG-W 130 prior to ENG-W 131.